jdvelasq/hardPredictions/README.md

 # hardPredictions
-A library in Python for time series prediction
+A library in Python for time series forecasting